Pole and zero edge state invariant for 1D non-Hermitian sublattice symmetry: Appendix

 \subsection{Calculating $z$-plane branch points}

 The zeros of $P_{p+q}(z)$ is related to the $z$-plane branch points of Eq.~\eqref{Eq:char}.
 To determine these branch points, we rewrite the characteristic polynomial as a polynomial in $E$ and $z$:

 The nonzero $z$-plane branch points occur when the discriminant of the above equation with respect to $E$ is zero~\cite{wang2024nonhermitian,wang2024onedimensional}, which corresponds to the roots of $P_{p+q}(z)$.
 This can alternatively be seen by noting that one can write $E(z)=\sqrt{Q(z)}=\sqrt{P_{p+q}(z)/z^p}$.
 Branch points are given when the term in the radical is zero, i.e. when $P_{p+q}(z)=0$.
+Thus, the $z$-plane branch points occur at $E=0$ for sublattice symmetric models, which are the gap closing points~\cite{fu2023anatomy}.

 In addition the $z$-plane branch points as determined by $P_{p+q}(z) = 0$, the points $z=0, \infty$ may also be branch points~\cite{wang2024nonhermitian,wang2024onedimensional}.
 To check whether $z=0$ is a branch point, we consider